-You may have heard the term acid reflux commonly connected to heartburn; that horrible burning sensation you get in your stomach, chest, and/or throat, but these aren’t the same thing.
+You may have heard the term acid reflux commonly connected to heartburn.
+This is the horrible burning sensation you get in your stomach, chest, and/or throat, but these aren’t the same thing.
 Heartburn is actually a symptom of acid reflux and it’s the first on our list.

 Anyone who has had heartburn will have no problem describing it.
-But if you haven’t (consider yourself lucky!) heartburn is best described as a burning and sometimes searing sensation in the middle-lower chest that often occurs after eating certain trigger foods and beverages.
-These trigger foods, such as alcohol, chocolate, and coffee, can make acid flow back up into the esophagus and lead to pain and burning.
+But if you haven’t, consider yourself lucky!
+Heartburn is best described as a burning and sometimes searing sensation in the middle-lower chest that often occurs after eating certain trigger foods and beverages.
+These trigger foods can make acid flow back up into the esophagus and lead to pain and burning.

 Sometimes heartburn can be so painful that the person suffering worries that they’re having a heart attack!
 However, one way to ensure this isn’t the case is to try changing your position to see if the pain increases or decreases.
-If the problem is your heart itself rather than heartburn, your pain will not change when you change position and you need to get to the emergency room.
+If the problem is your heart itself rather than heartburn, your pain will not change when you change position.
+If this happens, get to the emergency room.
 In the case of heartburn, your pain may increase when you lie flat on your back or bend over.

 Regurgitation is as unappealing as it sounds.
 This is the process of acid backing up into your throat and mouth and it’s especially common at night time.
 If you find yourself waking up in the middle of the night with a bitter taste in your mouth then you may be regurgitating in your sleep.
 If you have a severe case of GERD you may even vomit at times.

 Acid reflux causes stomach discomfort such as nausea, burping, upper abdominal pain, and a feeling of fullness.
-In some cases, people experiencing dyspepsia won’t have any appetite because they feel too full to eat, even if they haven’t eaten anything in hours.
+In some cases, people experiencing dyspepsia won’t have any appetite.
+They feel too full to eat, even if they haven’t eaten anything in hours.

 4. Dysphagia (Difficulty Swallowing)

 Dysphagia is a feeling of having food stacked up in your throat and this happens because your esophagus has narrowed.
-This can obviously become very challenging as swallowing becomes difficult and nutrition can be affected due to low-calorie intake leading to other medical problems.
+This can become very challenging as swallowing becomes difficult.
+Nutrition can also be affected due to low-calorie intake leading to other medical problems.

 5. Excessive Salivation

 Excessive salivation can be embarrassing but it could also be a sign of acid reflux.
-When acid gets into your throat it can cause you to salivate more than usual and although this is an uncommon symptom, it’s definitely one to watch out for if you’re already concerned about other acid reflux symptoms.
+When acid gets into your throat it can cause you to salivate more than usual.
+This is an uncommon symptom but it’s one to watch out for if you’re already concerned about other symptoms.

 6. Halitosis / Bad Breath

-If you’re a militant teeth brusher and still find that your breath isn’t very pleasant, then acid reflux might be the culprit.
+If you’re a militant teeth brusher and your breath isn’t very pleasant, acid reflux might be the culprit.
 In this case, studies have shown that your stinky breath is a result of the contents of your stomach moving up into your esophagus where it begins to decay.
 The regurgitation of undigested food can also lead to this unpleasant odor.

 7. Chronic Coughing

-When you don’t have enough acid in your stomach it becomes harder to digest food which means this food sits in your stomach for longer, leading to issues such as discomfort, carbohydrate fermentation, and – as mentioned above – acid regurgitation up the esophagus.
-This regurgitation can cause a cough that is often worse at night or when lying down in general, and it can often become chronic (if it lasts more than weeks it’s recognized as a chronic issue).
+When you don’t have enough acid in your stomach it becomes harder to digest food.
+This means this food sits in your stomach for longer, leading to issues such as discomfort, carbohydrate fermentation, and – as mentioned above – acid regurgitation up the esophagus.
+This regurgitation can cause a cough that is often worse at night or when lying down in general.
+It can often become chronic (if it lasts more than weeks it’s recognized as a chronic issue).

 8. Painful Throat